apache/cassandra-java-driver/manual/object_mapper/using/README.md

 - `saveNullFields`: if set to true, fields with value `null` in an instance that is to be persisted will be explicitly written as `null` in the query.
-If set to false, fields with null value won't be included in the write query (thus avoiding tombstones).
+If set to false, fields with null value won't be included in the write query (thus avoiding tombstones), or if using Protocol V4+ unset() will be used for null values.
 If not specified, the default behavior is to persist `null` fields.
 - `ifNotExists`: if set to true, adds an `IF NOT EXISTS` clause to the save operation (use `ifNotExists(false)` if you enabled the option by